 For each document or paper that has been read in the preparation of the report (even if finally it was not relevant and cited in the report) a brief summary paragraph should be written.
 The report should include an appendix with all these summaries.

-In the classroom, each pupil should perform an intermediate advance presentation of their work, aimed to describe the approach selected, the degree of advance, and the plan for the future work.
+In the classroom, each student should perform an intermediate advance presentation of their work, aimed to describe the approach selected, the degree of advance, and the plan for the future work.

-Also, at the end of the semester, each pupil should perform a final presentation of the work and the results obtained.
+Also, at the end of the semester, each student should perform a final presentation of the work and the results obtained.

-On the other hand, each pupil will act as a reviewer for another pupil, being responsible for the evaluation of the written report and both oral presentations.
+On the other hand, each student will act as a reviewer for another student, being responsible for the evaluation of the written report and both oral presentations.
 The review work performed will also be evaluated by the instructor.

 |Code||Learning Outcome||Associated competences||Proficiency level|

 |RA-EVI-71||Ability to plan an intelligent virtual environment construction project, establishing the process to be enacted, the technologies to be used, the interaction options to be offered and the role to be played by the intelligent virtual agents, and select the best technologies, architectures and tools to complete the project||CEM1, CEM9||S|

 |RA-EVI-72||Ability to formulate and implement the design of research in the field of human-computer interaction in the context of an intelligent virtual environment||CEM1, CEM9||S|

 |RA-EVI-73||Ability to formulate and implement the design of research in the field of intelligent virtual agent capabilities||CEM1, CEM9||S|